 Meet this 41-year-old patient who despite having Lipoedema, was lucky enough to be educated on the condition early in life by her mother, whose side of the family is prevalent with Lipoedema.
-An aunty and two cousins all looking into Lipoedema more closely, and the patient can even see photos as far back as her grandfather’s sister, who had a dainty upper body and enlarged legs, which sadly led her to become wheelchair bound.
+The patient can even see photos as far back as her grandfather’s sister, who had a dainty upper body and enlarged legs, which sadly led her to become wheelchair bound.

-The patient must also take into account her two young daughters as also more susceptible to developing the genetic condition.
+The patient must also take into account her two young daughters as also being susceptible to developing the genetic condition.

 For her personally, the patient was undergoing IVF which caused early menopause.
 She then saw a rapid and dramatic change in the size of her legs due to swelling, the patient describes the physical change in the two year period as “insane.”